Richard Avedon: The American West Laid Bare

-The Henri Cartier-Bresson Foundation is unveiling, for the first time in Europe, the entire collection of Richard Avedon's legendary series In the American West .
-A raw and moving journey into 1980s America.
+The Henri Cartier-Bresson Foundation unveils, for the first time in Europe, the entirety of the legendary series In the American West by Richard Avedon.
+A raw and moving plunge into 1980s America.

-In 1979, Richard Avedon, famous for his polished portraits of stars and iconic fashion campaigns, undertook a U-turn.
-Leaving his Manhattan studios behind, he set out to explore the American West.
-Over the course of five years, he photographed more than a thousand faces: miners, cowboys, factory workers, and marginalized people, using a large-format camera and a stark white background.
+In 1979, Richard Avedon, famous for his polished portraits of stars and iconic fashion campaigns, made a complete U-turn.
+Leaving behind his Manhattan studios, he set off to travel the roads of the American West.
+For five years, he photographed more than a thousand faces: miners, cowboys, factory workers, outcasts… using a large-format camera and a stark white background.

-To mark the 40th anniversary of this monumental work, the Fondation Henri Cartier-Bresson is exhibiting the entire series for the first time in Europe, accompanied by previously unseen documents: Polaroids, annotated prints, and letters exchanged with the models.
-It's a way to delve into the intimacy of Avedon's process, to grasp the rigor and empathy behind each shot.
-Far from presenting an idealized American folklore, this exhibition questions identity, dignity, work, and solitude.
-It resonates powerfully today, at a time when America's forgotten faces are once again at the center of debate.
+To mark the 40th anniversary of this monumental work, the Henri Cartier-Bresson Foundation is exhibiting the entire series for the first time in Europe, accompanied by previously unseen documents: Polaroids, annotated prints, and letters exchanged with the models.
+This exhibition offers a glimpse into the intimacy of Avedon's creative process, revealing the rigor and empathy behind each photograph.
+Far from presenting an idealized American folklore, this exhibition explores themes of identity, dignity, work, and solitude.
+It resonates powerfully today, at a time when the forgotten faces of America are once again at the heart of public debate.

 “Richard Avedon – In the American West”